Skip to Main Content

 Who prepaid tuition plans are best for

-- You’re confident that your child will attend an eligible university in your state.
+• You’re confident that your child will attend an eligible university in your state.

-- You don’t want your education savings tied to the stock market — funds are guaranteed as long as the state’s funding is secure.
+• You don’t want your education savings tied to the stock market — funds are guaranteed as long as the state’s funding is secure.

 As you consider whether a prepaid tuition plan is right for you, it’s important to also consider some alternatives.
-For starters, a traditional 529 college savings plan provides many of the same tax advantages but is more flexible in terms of your child’s school of choice and the expenses the plan covers.
+For starters, opening a 529 college savings plan provides many of the same tax advantages but is more flexible in terms of your child’s school of choice and the expenses the plan covers.
 You’ll also be able to direct how your funds are invested.

 If you don’t plan on contributing more than $2,000 per year, a Coverdell ESA may also be a good tax-advantaged option.

 Finally, if you want to avoid being restricted to certain expenses, which is an issue with 529 and Coverdell plans, you may consider a taxable brokerage account.
-You won’t get any upfront or long-term tax breaks, but it can give you the flexibility to use your funds however you please without penalty.
+You won’t get any upfront or long-term tax breaks, but it can give you the flexibility to use your funds however you please, without penalty.

-- Savers who need an option that also allows using the money for room, board and book expenses
+• Savers who need an option that also allows using the money for room, board and book expenses.

-- Those who want control over how the money being saved is invested
+• Those who want control over how the money being saved is invested.

 What states offer prepaid tuition plans?